slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On past and memory

 > *'The past doesn't help understanding the present.
-It's the present that helps undestanding the past.' -- José Saramago*
+It's the present that helps understanding the past.' -- José Saramago (Writer)*

 You can't start the next chapter of your life if you keep re-reading the last one.

-You are your memory but let go your past [failures](#on-mistakes-and-failure).
-They are meant to guide you, not to define you or determine your future.
+You are your memory.
+However let go your past [failures](chapter_1_self.md#on-mistakes-and-failure): they are meant to guide you, not to define you or determine your future.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

+> *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.' -- Irish saying*

 > *'He'd wasted most of his life thinking he'd wasted most of his life'*

-> *'Never regret something that once made you smile.'*
+> *'Never regret something that once made you smile.' -- Amber Deckers (Writer)*

-> *'Stop looking for happiness in the same place where you lost it.'*
+> *'Stop looking for happiness in the same place where you lost it.' -- Unknown*

-> *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.'*

-Life becomes very easy when you have studied the past to the extent that you have seen the recurring patterns.
+Life becomes very easy when you have studied the past and recognize the recurring patterns.

-> *'History does not repeat, but it does rhyme.' -- Mark Twain*
+> *'History does not repeat, but it does rhyme.' -- Mark Twain (Writer)*

 > *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*